-Well, the truth is, I’m much more of a small, everyday-goals type of person.
+The truth is, I’m much more of a small, everyday-goals type of person.

 It’s not that I don’t care about my business or my blog, or that I don’t do anything fun or exciting in my life.
 It’s just that I’m honestly really REALLY happy and content with how things are right now.

 I’m happy with how much (or how little) time I need to devote to my blog to keep it running.

-This definitely does not mean that my life is perfect or that I never want anything to change ever again… it just means that I’m not planning to make any big changes or set any big goals any time soon.
+This does not mean that my life is perfect or that I never want anything to change ever again… it just means that FOR NOW, I honestly have no big goals for my life.

 However, I DO still set goals on a regular basis.

 In fact, sometimes I even think of my daily to-do lists as mini goals for my day.
-I just keep plugging along until I cross all those mini goals off my list (yes, there are days I don’t cross everything off).
+I just keep plugging along until I cross all those miniature goals off my list.

 Maybe you don’t have a big goal to pay off your mortgage several years early, but instead, just want to pay an extra $5 or $10 a month.